tiprankstipranks

 A significant portion of our operations is located outside of the United States, which subjects us to additional risks, including increased complexity, the costs of managing international operations, geopolitical instability, and fluctuations in currency exchange rates.

 The design and development of our products is primarily conducted by our subsidiaries in the Czech Republic, Cyprus, Spain, Serbia, Armenia, Germany, the Netherlands, and Poland.
 We also have marketing and administrative operations in the same jurisdictions.
 In addition, members of our sales force are located in Europe, the United Kingdom, and Asia.
-Approximately 52% and 53% of our revenue for the years ended December 31, 2023 and 2022, respectively, was generated from sales to paying customers located outside the United States including indirect sales through our resellers outside of the United States.
+Approximately 55% and 52% of our revenue for the years ended December 31, 2024 and 2023, respectively, was generated from sales to paying customers located outside the United States including indirect sales through our resellers outside of the United States.
+Additionally, approximately 30% of our expenses are denominated in Euros.
 As a result of our international operations and sales efforts, we face numerous challenges and risks that could harm our international operations, delay new product releases, increase our operating costs, and hinder our ability to grow and detect underlying trends in our operations and business, and consequently adversely impact our business, financial condition, and results of operations.
 Such risks include but are not limited to the following: - geopolitical and economic instability in and impacting the localities where we have foreign operations;- rising inflation impacting the stability of our workforce and foreign operations;- military conflicts impacting the localities where we have foreign operations;- limited protection for, and vulnerability to theft of, our intellectual property rights, including our trade secrets;- compliance with local laws and regulations, and unanticipated changes in local laws and regulations, including tax laws and regulations;- trade and foreign exchange restrictions and higher tariffs;- the complexity of managing international trade sanctions and export restrictions imposed by the United States government and other jurisdictions in which we have foreign operations;- fluctuations in foreign currency exchange rates which may make our premium subscriptions more expensive for international paying customers and which may increase our expenses for employee compensation and other operating expenses that are paid in currencies other than U.S. dollars;- difficulties in staffing international operations;- changes in immigration policies which may impact our ability to hire personnel;- differing employment practices, laws, and labor relations; and - regional health issues and the impact of public health epidemics and pandemics on employees and the global economy.
 Further, it is possible that governments of one or more foreign countries may seek to limit access to the internet or our platform, products or certain features in their countries, or impose other restrictions that may affect the availability of our platform, products, or certain features in their countries for an extended period of time or indefinitely.
 For example, China is among a number of countries that have blocked certain online services, including Amazon Web Services, making it difficult for such services to access those markets.
 In addition, governments in certain countries may seek to restrict or prohibit access to our platform if they consider us to be in violation of their laws (including privacy laws) and may require us to disclose or provide access to information in our possession.
 If we fail to anticipate developments in the law or fail for any reason to comply with relevant laws, our platforms could be further blocked or restricted and we could be exposed to significant liability that could harm our business.
 In the event that access to our platform is restricted, in whole or in part, in one or more countries or our competitors are able to successfully penetrate geographic markets that we cannot access, our ability to acquire new customers or renew or grow the premium subscriptions of existing paying customers may be adversely affected, we may not be able to maintain or grow our revenue as anticipated and our business, results of operations, and financial condition could be adversely affected.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.